AwesomeAley/ObsidianNotes/Cybersecurity Notes/Linux/Linux Tools/Wireshark 101.md

 Organize all endpoints and IPs found within a specific capture.
 To use the Endpoints feature navigate to Statistics > Endpoints.

+### Statistics info
-**statistics** > **resolved addresses** : list all ip addresses and domain names found in capture **statistics** > **protocol hierarchy** : list all protocols found in capture **statistics** > **conversations** : list all conversations between endpoints found in capture
+**statistics** > **resolved addresses** : list all ip addresses and domain names found in capture **statistics** > **protocol hierarchy** : list all protocols found in capture **statistics** > **conversations** : list all conversations between endpoints found in capture **statistics** menu contains many more useful info windows such as DNS, HTTP, and IPvX statistics